Matthew Fontaine Maury: International meteorological conference

 Maury also called for an international sea and land weather service.
 Having charted the seas and currents, he worked on charting land weather forecasting.
-Congress refused to appropriate funds for a land system of weather observations.
+Congress refused to appropriate funds for a nationwide land-based weather observation system.

-Maury early became convinced that adequate scientific knowledge of the sea could be obtained only through international cooperation.
+Maury became convinced that adequate scientific knowledge of the sea could be obtained only through international cooperation.
 He proposed that the United States invite the maritime nations of the world to a conference to establish a "universal system" of meteorology, and he was the leading spirit of a pioneer scientific conference when it met in Brussels in 1853.
-Within a few years, nations owning three-fourths of the shipping of the world were sending their oceanographic observations to Maury at the Naval Observatory, where the information was evaluated and the results were given worldwide distribution.
+Within a few years, nations owning three-fourths of the world's shipping were sending their oceanographic observations to Maury at the Naval Observatory, where the information was evaluated and the results were given worldwide distribution.

 As its representative at the conference, the United States sent Maury.
 As a result of the Brussels Conference, many nations, including many traditional enemies, agreed to cooperate in sharing land and sea weather data using uniform standards.
 It was soon after the Brussels conference that Prussia, Spain, Sardinia, the Free City of Hamburg, the Republic of Bremen, Chile, Austria, Brazil, and others agreed to join the enterprise.

 The Pope established honorary flags of distinction for the ships of the Papal States, which could be awarded only to the vessels that filled out and sent to Maury in Washington, DC, the Maury abstract logs.